tbela99/css-parser/README.md

 - src: string, optional. original css file location to be used with sourcemap, also used to resolve url().
 - sourcemap: boolean, optional. preserve node location data.

+> Ast Traversal Options

+- visitor: VisitorNodeMap, optional. node visitor used to transform the ast.

+> Urls and \@import Options

+- resolveImport: boolean, optional. replace @import rule by the content of the referenced stylesheet.
+- resolveUrls: boolean, optional. resolve css 'url()' according to the parameters 'src' and 'cwd'

 > Misc Options

-- resolveUrls: boolean, optional. resolve css 'url()' according to the parameters 'src' and 'cwd'
-- resolveImport: boolean, optional. replace @import rule by the content of its referenced stylesheet.
 - removeCharset: boolean, optional. remove @charset.
 - cwd: string, optional. destination directory used to resolve url().
-- visitor: VisitorNodeMap, optional. node visitor used to transform the ast.
 - signal: AbortSignal, optional. abort parsing.

 #### RenderOptions